intmus/inttheory22-23/_02-int-scales-keys/b1-modes.md

 ## Chromatic scale

 This final example is a heavily ornamented version of *Happy Birthday* that demonstrates every possible solfege as well as the correct resolution for all chromatic tones.
 This arrangement is still technically in G major, because strictly speaking, the chromatic scale is a collection of pitches and does not necessarily center around one tone.
 (Note that because ABC notation has no way to represent scale degrees, I was forced to omit the `^` that would normally appear above each scale degree and to use a `b` to represent a flat and a `#` to represent a sharp.
-Please forgive the misuses.)
+Please forgive the colloquialisms.)

 {% capture ex7 %}X:7
 %%staffsep 75%